IGLICT/PRS-Net/README.md

 # PRS-Net: Planar Reflective Symmetry Detection Net for 3D Models

+## Update
+[02/2021] We released the training/testing code.
+The pre-trained model and postprocessing code will be available later.

 ## Introduction
 This repository is code release for PRS-Net: Planar Reflective Symmetry Detection Net for 3D Models (arXiv report [here](https://arxiv.org/pdf/1910.06511.pdf)).